aibrite/jdash-docs/src/backend/nodejs-dev.md

 # NodeJS Development

-This article is about installing and using Jdash NodeJs modules on your backend.
+This article is about installing and using Jdash NodeJs packages on your backend.

-If you want to use Jdash Cloud for storing dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.
+If you want to use Jdash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.

 ## Step 1: Initial setup